 Why is this medicine prescribed?

-Tolterodine is used treat overactive bladder (a condition in which the bladder muscles contract uncontrollably and cause frequent urination, urgent need to urinate, and inability to control urination).
+Tolterodine is used to treat overactive bladder (a bladder condition that causes sudden urges to urinate that may be hard to control).
 Tolterodine is in a class of medications called antimuscarinics.
-It works by relaxing the bladder muscles preventing bladder contraction.
+It works by relaxing the bladder muscles.

 Are there other uses for this medicine?